Factory Showroom

 by Jul 18, 2014

-A Detailed Discussion by Greg Ringer and Georgia Torok, Ringer Windows
+by Greg Ringer & Georgia Torok, Ringer Windows

-U-Factor measures the rate of heat loss, expressed in BTU/hr·ft2·°F. The lower the U-Factor, the greater a window’s resistance to heat loss which indicates better insulating properties.
-U-Factor includes in its calculation the convection, conductance, and radiation elements that occur within and next to the window.
-This calculation directly predicts heat transfer.
+• U-Factor measures the rate of heat loss expressed in BTU/hr·ft2·°F. Lower U-Factor windows retain warmth indicating superior insulation.
+The U-Factor calculation includes convection, conductance and radiation within and next to a window.
+U-Factors directly predict heat transfer.
 (1),(4)

-As a matter of fact, many of the benchmarks that pertain to triple pane/R-5 window technology use Zero Degrees as the benchmark for how well a particular window works.
-I’ve lived in Austin for 30 years and I can only recall a couple dozen times when the temperature dipped below 20 degrees.
-The plain and simple truth is, we just don’t get super cold like our neighboring northern states.
-Furthermore, Texas starts to get hot in March and it lasts through November.
-Texas is in the Southern Zone on the Energy Star Map.
-We live in a primarily HOT climate!
-At Ringer Windows, we designed windows to work best, right here in Texas where we build and sell most of them!
+Living here you’ll probably NEVER recoup the expense of triple pane glass.
+This is because it is designed for extreme cold-weather climates with extended winters.
+Regions with long, hot summers and mild winters are NOT well served by this technology.
+In fact, many triple pane/R-5 window benchmarks use zero degrees as their performance standard.
+I’ve lived in Austin for 30 years and only recall a few dozen times when the temperature dipped below 20 degrees.
+The plain, simple truth is we just don’t get super cold weather like northern states do.
+Furthermore, in Texas the heat starts building in March and lasts through November.
+We’re in the southern zone on the Energy Star map.
+Ours is primarily a HOT climate!
+For this reason Ringer Windows are engineered to work best in Texas where we build and sell most of them!

 Click on the Map for US Energy Star Performance Criteria for Texas

-1. It adds minimal cost to the price of the window
+1. They add minimal cost to the price of the windows.

-2. The window maintains a Solar Heat Gain Coefficient of at least .22 or lower
+2. They maintain a Solar Heat Gain Coefficient of at least .22 or lower.

-3. You are satisfied with a triple pane window sash that will be 25% heavier than a double pane window with double strength glass.
+3. You’re satisfied with a triple pane window sash 25% heavier than a double pane with double strength glass.

-4. You are satisfied with the bulkier look of triple pane windows.
-The frame construction of triple pane windows glass are thicker, heavier, and bulkier windows, designed for cold weather climates.
+4. You’re satisfied with the bulkier look of triple pane windows.
+Their frame construction is thicker and heavier because it is designed for cold weather.

-5. the cost of replacement triple pane glass is satisfactory to you.
+5. The cost of replacing triple pane glass is satisfactory to you.

-Ringer Windows is pleased to announce a new double pane low-e glass option to match the winter energy efficiency of triple pane glass!
-Cardinal LoE-i89 is a double pane glass featuring the outstanding spectrally smart double pane LoE3-366 glass, with argon gas fill, with an additional outer permanent Indium coating (i89).
-This coating reflects heat back into your home to provide a U-Factor rating of 0.20 to match the U-Factor of the triple pane glass!
-The LoE-i89 double pane glass doesn’t add the unwanted additional weight of triple pane glass AND maintains an average SHGC of 0.22 for incredible summer energy efficiency!
-Here at Ringer, our double pane windows are designed with bigger glass that provides brighter views, designed specifically to combat the hot Texas sun.
+We’re pleased to announce a new double pane low-e glass that matches triple pane winter energy efficiency!
+Cardinal LoE-i89 features spectrally smart LoE3-366 glass with argon gas fill and an added permanent Indium outer coating (i89).
+This additional layer reflects heat back into your home providing a 2.0 U-Factor rating just like triple pane glass!
+Even more, LoE-i89 double pane glass eliminates unwanted triple pane weight.
+Further, it maintains an average SHGC of 0.22 for incredible summer energy efficiency!
+Our windows are designed to combat the hot Texas sun and with bigger glass for brighter views.

 References: